arch111arch/react/README.md

-# react
+# My first react app
-A repo to uild an app with react
+I will build an app with react and Nodejs.